cephox/todo/README.md

 # todo
-todo is a simple command line tool to manage your own todo lists for different projects
+A simple command line tool to manage your own todo lists for different projects

 ## Installation
 ```bash